 The pink tropical hibiscus tree height is up to 6-8 feet tall and 4-5 feet wide at maturity making it the perfect small tree.
 It has an upright growth habit and a fast growth rate.
 This pink hibiscus plant has already been pruned into a small tree from its flowering shrub form.
-If you are wondering how to prune hibiscus tree, we have some good tips for you.
-Keep it simple and prune back any dead or diseased branches, shape the tree to your desired size, and make sure there is proper air circulation.
+If you are wondering how to prune the hibiscus tree, we have some good tips for you.
+Keep it simple and prune back any dead or diseased branches, shape the ornamental tree to your desired size, and make sure there is proper air circulation.
 The best time to prune is in late winter or early spring while the plant is dormant.

 The plant does exhibit natural disease resistance and is deer resistant as well.

 This ornamental flowering tree is low maintenance, heat tolerant, and a very popular type of hibiscus.
-The colorful blooms make a perfect tropical planting or cut flowers!
+The colorful blooms make perfect tropical planting or cut flowers!

 To know how to properly care for your Hibiscus Tree in Winter visit our blog!